AmrKafina/ALCameraViewController/README.md

-#### Note: this fork adds support for adding a caption on a selected image.
+#### Note: this fork adds support for adding a caption on a selected image, but doesn't handle moving the screen when keyboard appears / disappears.

 # ALCameraViewController